adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ---

 ## What You'll Learn
-- How to enhance the shopping cart with visual category indicators
+- How to extend storefront drop-ins with slots
 - How to create and configure a custom payment method in Adobe Commerce
 - How to set up webhook subscriptions for payment validation
 - How to integrate payment method logic into the storefront
-- How to handle payment sessions and validation

 ---